tinolaomahei/.github/profile/README.md

 ## What Do I Do

-Full-stack developer with over a decade of experience.
-I build software products from scratch - backend, frontend, mobile, infrastructure, all of it.
+Full-stack developer with over a decade of experience building software products from scratch - backend, frontend, mobile, infrastructure, all of it.

 - Full-stack development, backend to frontend
 - Native and hybrid mobile apps